 Diet and Nutrition

-Your Staffordshire bull terrier should be fed two meals a day of dry dog food, each of up to 1 cup of food.
-Your dog's individual needs will be determined by age, activity level, and health conditions.
+The Staffordshire bull terrier should be fed two meals a day of dry dog food, each of up to 1 cup of food.
+A dog's individual needs will be determined by age, activity level, and health conditions.
 It's best not to exercise your dog for an hour after eating in order to help reduce the risk of bloating and stomach torsion.

-- Staffordshire bull terriers don't need much grooming and shed less than other breeds.
+- Doesn't need much grooming and shed less than other breeds

-- Staffordshire bull terriers need a lot of exercise but are also sensitive to heat.
+- Need a lot of exercise but are also sensitive to heat

-- This breed may be aggressive toward other animals and may need to be in a one-pet household.
+- May be aggressive toward other animals and may need to be in a one-pet household

-- Staffordshire bull terriers have a tendency to chew and dig, especially as puppies.
+- Have a tendency to chew and dig, especially as puppies

 Where to Adopt or Buy a Staffordshire Bull Terrier